dotnet/docs/docs/core/diagnostics/metrics.md

 There are two parts to using metrics in a .NET app:

-1. Instrumentation - Code in .NET libraries takes measurements and associates these measurements with a metric name.
+- **Instrumentation:** Code in .NET libraries takes measurements and associates these measurements with a metric name.
-2. Collection - A .NET app developer configures which named metrics need to be transmitted from the app for external storage and analysis.
+- **Collection:** A .NET app developer configures which named metrics need to be transmitted from the app for external storage and analysis.
 Some tools may also let engineers configure this outside the app using config files or separate UI.

 .NET library developers are primarily interested in the instrumentation step.
 App developers or operational engineers usually focus on the collection step, leveraging the pre-existing instrumentation within libraries they are using.
-However if you are an app developer and none of the existing metrics meet your needs you can always create new ones.
+However, if you're an app developer and none of the existing metrics meet your needs, you can also create new metrics.

+## Next steps

 - [Instrumentation tutorial](metrics-instrumentation.md) - How to create new metrics in code
 - [Collection tutorial](metrics-collection.md) - How to store and view metric data for your app